Northampton, Pennsylvania: History

-Northampton was created from the villages of Siegfried, Newport and Stemton, which together were formed into an alliance in 1902.
+Northampton was created from the villages of Siegfried, Newport, and Stemton, which unified to form Northampton in 1902.

 Due to the limestone formations in the region, Northampton became a global center for the manufacturing of cement.
-Atlas Portland Cement Company, the largest such company in the world at one time, operated here from 1895 to 1982.
+Atlas Portland Cement Company, the largest such company in the world for much of the 20th century, operated in Northampton from 1895 to 1982.
 It supplied most of the cement used in the construction of the Panama Canal.

 In 1909, Atlas petitioned county courts to change the alliance into a borough, reportedly because the change would make it easier for the company to send and receive mail.
 The Atlas Portland Cement Company plant closed in 1982.
 Borough residents, many of them former Atlas employees or their descendants, still identify strongly with the company and its history.
 For example, the Northampton Area School District mascot is the "Konkrete Kid."
 In addition, in 1996 the Atlas Memorial Cement Museum was opened in the borough.
 Historical community events included the Northampton Jack Frost Parade every October before Halloween, celebrating the onset of winter.
 It includes marching bands and floats.

 During the 1940s and 1950s, Northampton hosted the Northampton County Fair, which was held annually and spread out across the Lappawinzo Fish and Game Club property north of Northampton off Kreidersville Road.
 There were large numbers of vendor stands, fair rides, animals, shows, performances, 4-H Club judgings, and Ringling Brothers and Barnum and Bailey shows.
-Visitors came from all over the East Coast during the two-week event and hourly buses ran from downtown Northampton and nearby cities to the Fair.
+Visitors came from all over the East Coast to attend the two-week event, and hourly buses ran from downtown Northampton and nearby cities to the Fair.